However, there is one thing you must understand — being compliant does not mean you’re secure.

 - All information about a customer related to transactions between the financial institution and customer.
 This includes payment histories, account numbers, deposit balances, and credit and debit purchases.

-- Information received about customer in connection with offering a financial product or service.
+- Information received about a customer in connection with offering a financial product or service.
 Examples include information from a consumer report or court record.

 Security policies and processes